 Of course, during that interval there was also a fairly large segment of fandom which had rejected that image from the get-go, postulating that the bullying hook-nosed man of Snape’s early memory was not Snape’s father, but one of his other relatives.
 This viewpoint got a great deal of amplification after the revelations of HBP, chiefly because of the question above of why would a witch let herself be bullied by a Muggle?

 I have to confess to feeling a bit cross with JK Rowling.
 With that image of the shouting hook-nosed man she appears to have tap-danced past us with an “idiot plot” device which seems to have been completely unnecessary.
-It also has the feel of a manufactured clue which has been stripped of the information which it is supposed to be a clue *to*.
+It also has the feel of a manufactured clue which has been stripped of the information which it was supposed to be a clue *to*.

 Consider: the memory itself is very brief, just a flash, really.
 Scarcely long enough to do more than to take in the situation and get a glimpse of what the people look like.